shawea/blueGrass/README.md

 Here is the goal of the type of application you can/should build:
 - http://intothearctic.gp
 For example, we can animate a div/section after loading.
+But the key to blueGrass is that it is hard to do nice UI in .js views.

 To run lab examples:
 open terminal in the directory and 'python -m SimpleHTTPServer' or similar - then surf to ROOT in each folder.